telerik/kendo-ui-core/docs/controls/barcodes/qrcode/overview.md

 # QRCode Overview

 The [Kendo UI QRCode widget](http://demos.telerik.com/kendo-ui/qrcode/index) helps you easily generate [Canvas](https://en.wikipedia.org/wiki/Canvas_X) and [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) images representing QR codes.
 QR is short for Quick Response, intended to signify that they can be read quickly by a cell phone.
 [QR codes](https://en.wikipedia.org/wiki/QR_code) are used to take a piece of information from a transitory media and put it in to your cell phone.
-All graphics are rendered on the client by using Canvas or SVG with a fallback to [Vector Markup Language (VML)](https://en.wikipedia.org/wiki/Vector_Markup_Language) for legacy browsers.
+All graphics are rendered on the client by using Canvas or SVG.

 ## Getting Started